francescomazzini/Jubble/README.md

 - deploy: deploys Javadoc to artifacts.
 The intention was to deploy the Javadoc on Gitlab pages, but we couldn't enable this feature

 ## Dependencies of the project

+Other plugins can be found in the [pom.xml](pom.xml) file.

 ### Dependencies
 - Truth: assertion library.
 - Javafx: JavaFX GUI library.
 - Junit: testing framework.
-- Telegrambots: Telegram bot api.
+- Telegrambot: Telegram bot api.

 ### Dev-dependencies
 - Spotless: code formatter bounded to test/build lifecicle.
 - Sheckstyle: code linter that enforces Google styleguide.
 - Spotbugs: code analyzer that spots buggy patterns.
 - Maven shade plugin: creates jar.

-Other plugins can be found in the pom.xml file.

 ## Our Experience
 ### Internal Organization